HerrRiebmann/Caravan_Leveler_2/README.md

 ## Things
 ### Installation
 You can download the files here, add the additional libraries and flash them via the Arduino IDE.
 All Libraries & Tools mentioned below.
-Or you can use the ESP32 Web firmware flash method, which will install all the required components directly onto the ESP.
+Or you can use the ESP32 Web firmware flash-method, which will install all the required components directly onto the ESP.

 Currently supported Versions are ESP32, ESP32-S3 & ESP32-C3.

 [Caravan Leveler - Web Installer](https://trib.free.nf/flash.html)

+This makes use of the [ESP Web Tools](https://esphome.github.io/esp-web-tools/) from ESPhome, hosted on unpkg.com.

 ### HardwareComponents
 * ESP32 C3 Supermini (Any other ESP32 will work)
 * MPU6050 (_Accelerometer / Gyro_)
 * LM2596 (_DC-DC converter_)
-* 5.2k & 1k Ohm Resistor
+* 5.2k & 1k Ohm Resistor (_For measuring voltage_)
+* 2 Diodes to prevent voltage reversing (_like SR560 or SB5100_)

 ### Wiring
 Wiring for my tested ESP32 types.
 Check the I2C pinout for your board!